issamkh/front-apis/README.md

 Spacial-front-js
 ---------------------------------------------------------
 - Front Project with JS To Consume REST API.
-- Template is uploded from internet.
+- Template is Downloaded from internet.